NomicFoundation/hardhat/packages/hardhat-ethers/README.md

 If there is no signer available, `getContractAt` returns [read-only](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-Contract--readonly) contracts.

+If a non-contract address is provided to `getContractAt`, an error will be thrown.

 ## Usage

 There are no additional steps you need to take for this plugin to work.